hkdjames/fun_spotify/README.md

 - Adjust filtering options
 - Change the layout and styling

-## Privacy
+## Privacy & Security

+### Data Processing
-All data processing happens locally on your machine.
-No data is sent to external servers.
+- All core dashboard features process data locally on your machine
+- No personal data is sent to external servers for the main dashboard functionality

+### AI Chat Feature
+- **Data Summaries Only**: The AI chat sends only statistical summaries and metadata (not raw listening data)
+- **No Personal Details**: Track names, artist names, and listening patterns are aggregated before sending
+- **API Security**: Uses Google's Gemini API with industry-standard security practices
+- **Optional Feature**: AI chat can be completely disabled if preferred
+- **Code Transparency**: All generated code is visible before execution

+### What Data is Shared (AI Chat Only)
+- Summary statistics (total hours, play counts, top artists)
+- Dataframe structure and column information
+- Aggregated insights (no individual track plays)
+- **Never shared**: Raw timestamps, detailed listening history, personal identifiers

 ---